What are Consumer Durables?

 Consumer goods are divided into two categories: durables and non-durable goods.

-Consumer goods are often divided into two categories: durables and non-durables.
-Durables have an extended product life and are not worn out or consumed quickly when you use them.
-Since they're made to last, durable goods are typically more expensive than non-durable goods that have to be purchased over and over again.
+Durables have an extended product lifespan and are not worn out/consumed quickly when you use them.
+Since they're made to last and do not need to be replaced frequently, durable goods are typically more expensive than non-durable goods (which have to be purchased repeatedly).

-A washing machine is an example of a durable good -- it takes many years and multiple uses to wear it out.
-The laundry detergent used in the washing machine is a non-durable good -- when the bottle is empty, the product is depleted and must be repurchased.
+A washing machine is an example of a consumer durable good.
+It takes many years and multiple uses to wear it out.
+The laundry detergent used in the washing machine, however, is a non-durable good.
+It’s a product that is used regularly and needs to be purchased several times every year.